Cura Personalis: JP Krahel, Ph.D., CPA

 At the end of this past tax season, the VITA clinic at Belvedere Square returned a total of $260,000 in refunds to the community—without any fees or interest.

-“It’s one thing to know the poor are suffering,” said Krahel, who asks his students to write reflection papers about their experiences.
+“It’s one thing to know the poor are suffering,” said Krahel, who asks his students to write reflection papers about their service-learning experiences.
 “It’s another thing to get up close and personal and see somebody’s W-2 and ask yourself, ‘Wow, how is she raising three kids on her salary?’”

 Krahel’s perseverance in getting the VITA clinic off the ground is just one example of why he was named Loyola’s Harry W. Rodgers III Distinguished Teacher of the Year.
 Nominated by his students, the New Jersey native was lauded for his commitment to the community and excellence in the classroom.

 Krahel holds a Bachelor of Arts in English and a Master of Accountancy from Rider University, earned his doctorate in accounting from Rutgers University, and received his CPA license from the State of Georgia.

 He has taught at Loyola since 2012.
 His accounting courses have focused mostly on the undergraduate level, with his own research including an examination of the interaction of social media and corporate risk.

 Krahel, who has helped facilitate student-guided microloans to local businesses, said he tries to make his classes personal.
 He invites students to think in practical ways about concepts such as how personal budgeting may affect their future lifestyle choices.
 He also frequently uses metaphors and tries to inject humor into his lectures.